dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

     g.select('.renewable')
         .attr('r', d.renewableRadius);

     ...
 }
 ```

 The new circle is added in `initialiseGroup` and given a class attribute of `popup-center`.
-In `updateGroup` this circle's `cy` attribute is updated using the new layout item property `.popupOffset`.
+It doesn't really matter what its radius is, so long as it isn't zero.
+In `updateGroup` the circle's `cy` attribute is updated using the new layout item property `.popupOffset`.

 Now we need to use the new circle to position the popup: